 (b) Stripping.
 Stripping shall consist of removing overburden or other specified material from borrow pits, and the replacement of overburden or other specified material over the disturbed area of the site or pit after the underlying material has been removed.

 (c) Removal of Unsuitable Material.
-Removal of Unsuitable Material shall consist of the removal of soils and/or mixtures of soil and organic matter identified in the plans or as directed by the Engineer that would be detrimental to the roadway or embankment if left in place in its existing condition.
+Removal of Unsuitable Material shall consist of the removal of soils and/or mixtures of soil and organic matter identified in the Contract or as directed by the Engineer that would be detrimental to the roadway or embankment if left in place in its existing condition.

 (d) Rock Excavation.
 Rock Excavation shall consist of igneous, metamorphic, and sedimentary rock which cannot be excavated without blasting or with the use of rippers, including all boulders or other detached stones having a volume of ½ cubic yard or more.
-Unless specified in the plans, Rock Excavation is material that meets one of the following field test criteria to be conducted by the Contractor:
+Unless specified in the Contract, Rock Excavation is material that meets one of the following field test criteria to be conducted by the Contractor:

 1. Ripping Test: Material that cannot be broken down by one pass with a single tooth ripper mounted on a crawler type tractor in low gear with a minimum net flywheel power rating of 255 horsepower; or material that cannot be broken down with a tracked excavator with a minimum net flywheel power rating of 380 horsepower that can exert a minimum of 39,000 pounds of digging force utilizing a 2-foot wide bucket with rock teeth.